Walter Bedell Smith: Under Secretary of State

 On 11 January 1953, Eisenhower, now president-elect, announced that Smith would become an Under Secretary of State.
 Smith's appointment was confirmed by the U.S. Senate on 6 February and he resigned as the DCI three days later.
 In May 1954, Smith traveled to Europe in an attempt to convince the British to participate in an intervention to avert French defeat in the Battle of Dien Bien Phu.
-When that failed, he reached an agreement with the Soviet Foreign Minister, Vyacheslav Molotov to partition Vietnam into two separate states.
+When that failed, he reached an agreement with the Soviet Foreign Minister, Vyacheslav Molotov to partition Vietnam into two separate zones.

 In 1953, Guatemalan President Jacobo Árbenz Guzmán threatened to nationalize land belonging to the United Fruit Company.
 Smith ordered the American ambassador in Guatemala to put a CIA plan for a Guatemalan coup into effect, which was accomplished by the following year.
 Smith left the State Department on 1 October 1954 and took up a position with the United Fruit Company.
 He also served as president and chairman of the board of the Associated Missile Products Company and AMF Atomics Incorporated, vice chairman of American Machine and Foundry (AMF) and a director of RCA and Corning Incorporated.